Black Friday and Cyber Monday Scams: How to Detect Them

 5. Choose apps with caution

 Refrain from clicking on links, downloading files, or entering personal details.
-Contact the seller or the delivery company directly and confirm that your delivery is suspended.
-Check merchants' social media accounts and see whether their amazing promotion is public.
-If everything aligns, perfect – you are about to get an amazing deal.
-If not, better to stay away from it.
+If you’re told that your delivery is suspended, contact the seller or the delivery company directly to confirm its status.
+Check the social media accounts of the stores and see whether the promotion is public and active.
+If everything aligns, perfect – take advantage of the deal.
+If not, it’s better to stay away from it.

 7. Check for new scams